 One of the booths that I enjoy seeing at every Winter Show is that of Barbara Israel Garden Antiques, which specializes in truly magnificent garden statuary.
 I especially admired the monumental footed urn shown in the preceding photograph.

-The flower arrangements at the Winter Show
+The flower arrangements at the Winter Show are always a delight |

 My next stop at the show was the booth of Hostler Burrows, who deal in twentieth-century furniture and decorative arts.
 I thought their display of art pottery as seen in the following photograph was very handsome, indeed, and I loved the way it was massed on the table.